-I work late so tend to have one in the morning around 5 am when I get up & then another at 8pmish to pick me up for a bit of an evening work sesh, but then I can’t wind down easily to sleep.
+When I work late I tend to have one in the morning around 5 am when I get up & then another at 8pmish to pick me up for a bit of an evening work sesh, but then I can’t wind down easily to sleep.
 Enter tea!
 I do like lemon & ginger tea (either tea bags or you can make it yourself by steeping grated ginger & lemon in hot water for a few minutes) but am happiest with liquorice tea.
 I can drink as many cups as I want to & at any time of the day!
 Hooray!

 Time allocation – 4 mins